-When a bot enters the input hole, that bot is immediately replaced with 2 bots of the same model in the output holes.
+When you activate the Duplicator: replace the bot in its input hole with 2 bots of the same model in the output holes.
 At the start of the next workday, 1 will continue on the same conveyor belt and 1 will go to the belt above.

 To send bots to the conveyor belt beneath the Duplicator, flip the Duplicator to its back side as you install it.